Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

   slug: about
   type: page
   metaKeyword: about
-  metaDescription: I love writing Javascript.
+  metaDescription: I love writing JavaScript.
 So naturally I know a lot about: DOM, HTML , CSS, XML.
 Streamlining build processes is also one of my favorite pasttimes.
 -->

 # about

-I love writing [Javascript](/search/javascript).
+I love writing [JavaScript](/search/javascript).
 So naturally I also know a lot about [DOM](/search/dom), [HTML](/search/html), [CSS](/search/css) and even [XML](/search/xml).
-My favorite work is streamlining [build](/search/build) processes, refactoring and optimizing DOM and Javascript for [speed](/search/speed).
+My favorite work is streamlining [build](/search/build) processes, refactoring and optimizing DOM and JavaScript for [speed](/search/speed).

-Among the Javascript frameworks and libraries I've used are Angular, Vue, React, Backbone, jQuery, ThreeJS etc...
+Among the JavaScript frameworks and libraries I've used are Angular, Vue, React, Backbone, jQuery, ThreeJS etc...
 But I will never start projects with a specific framework by default.
 The choice to add abstractions should be weighed carefully.

 For backend I mostly resort to [NodeJS](/search/node) or [PHP](/search/php).
 The latter often with [Laravel](/search/laravel) or [Wordpress](/search/wordpress).
 But I've also mandhandled Java, Python and .NET.